anthony-chu/build-tool/README.md

     ```
 This argument is the command

-Follow the command with necsesary arguments
+Follow the command with necessary arguments
 - Example:
     ```
     $ build-test.sh test $TESTCASE#COMMAND